WiredNerd/poodle/docs/source/usage.md

 Trial
 : A run of the entire test suite.
 Usually to validate if the Test Suite can find the Mutation.

+Passed
+: When a Test Suite or Test Case ends without an error.

 Failure
 : When a Test Suite or Test Case ends with an error or non-successful return code.